-Section Three of this test consists of four parts (Parts A, B, C, and D), each of which requires you to demonstrate your command of the grammatical structure of the target language.
+Section Three of this test consists of three parts (Parts A, B, and C), each of which requires you to demonstrate your command of the grammatical structure of the target language.
 Directions are provided before each part.
-Write your responses in the spaces provided on pages 7-9 of the answer document.
+Write your responses in the spaces provided on pages 7-8 of the answer document.
+DO NOT write on page 9.